A discrete Benamou-Brenier formulation of Optimal Transport on graphs: Main Results

 and then $F_x = \sum_{y \in \VV}\mathbb{I}(y \in U(x)) f_y$ is called the \textit{tail distribution of} $f$ \textit{past }$x$. \end{defn} $U(x)$ and $F_x$ generalise the set $\{x,x+1,x+2,...\}$ for $\mathbb{Z}$ and the tail distribution on $\mathbb{Z}$ respectively.
 Then we have the following result. \begin{prop}[Wasserstein-$1$ on a Tree \cite{evans2012phylogenetic}] Given a rooted tree $\GG$, for two distributions $f(0)$ and $f(1)$ on $\VV$ we have that

 It is worth noting that we have other special cases of $W_1$.
-For cyclic graphs, we have a another closed form expression which utilise cuts, see \cite{rabin2011transportation} and for a general graph, $W_1$ can be expressed as the minimum transport cost across possible spanning trees of $\GG$, see \cite{guy2019kantorovich}. \end{prop} \begin{lem}[Tail Variant of the Transport Equation] Let $\GG$ be a tree with root node $r$ and incidence matrix $\Omega$, if we denote the tail of $f$ by $F(t)_x \coloneqq \sum_{y}\mathbb{I}(y \in U(x)) f(t)_y$, we can invert \eqref{eq: original} via the tail distributions:
+For cyclic graphs, we have a another closed form expression, (see \cite{rabin2011transportation}), which utilises cuts much like Evans \cite{evans2012phylogenetic}.
+For a general graph, $W_1$ can be expressed as the minimum transport cost across possible spanning trees of $\GG$, see \cite{guy2019kantorovich}. \end{prop} \begin{lem}[Tail Variant of the Transport Equation] Let $\GG$ be a tree with root node $r$ and incidence matrix $\Omega$, we can invert \eqref{eq: original} via the tail distributions:

 and $g$ can be derived exactly from $f$ and $v$. \end{lem} \begin{proof} We drop the dependence on $t$ for now, and consider:

 Then $g$ can be derived from $f$ and $v$ by rearranging \eqref{eq:tailpde}. \end{proof} While we have inverted \eqref{eq: original}, we still have a family of possible $(v,g)$ which satisfy \eqref{eq:tailpde}, below we discuss the most important case for our purposes. \begin{lem}[Constant Speed Solutions] Given a path $f$, we define the \textit{Constant Speed Solution} to be